 '''

 gt(other)

 return a NotEqualHeaviside object

 init (name, children=None, domain=None, auxiliary_domains=None)

 Initialize self.
 See help(type(self)) for accurate signature.

 le(other)

 return a Equal Heaviside object

 lt(other)

 return a NotEqualHeaviside object

 matmul(other)

 return a MatrixMultiplication object

 mul(other)

 return a Multiplication object

 neg()

 return a Negate object

 pow(other)

 return a Power object

 radd (other)

 return an Addition object

 repr ()

 returns the string class(id, name, children, domain)

 rmatmul(other)

 return a MatrixMultiplication object

 rmul(other)

 return a Multiplication object

 rpow(other)

 return a Power object

 rsub (other)

 return a Subtraction object

 rtruediv (other)

 return a Division object

 str()

 return a string representation of the node and its children

 sub (other)

 return a Subtraction object

 truediv(other)

 return a Division object

-children
+auxiliary_domains

+Returns domains that are not the primary domain

 returns the cached children of this node.

 Note: it is assumed that children of a node are not modified after initial creation

-clear_domains()
+clear domains()

 Clear domains, bypassing checks

-{\tt copy\domains}\ (symbol)

-Copy the domains from a given symbol, bypassing checks

 '''